HOW WE HELP

 WHO DOES NEW FOCUS HELP?

-At New Focus Academy, we help boys struggling to form and maintain meaningful relationships.
+At New Focus Academy, we help boys and girls struggling to form and maintain meaningful relationships.
 Our students face problems related to low-processing, autism spectrum disorder, and other neurodevelopmental issues.
 We teach students methods to improve their functional living skills including self-care, homework, chores, and leisure planning.

 We help to empower these students by teaching and practicing social, coping, organizational, and self-care skills in a small, safe environment.
 As they succeed in the program, they become more confident and self-assured as they deal with day to day life.

 STUDENTS WE SERVE